Louise Mountbatten: Queen consort

 Louise was described as eccentric for royalty and temperamental; she could get very angry, but was said to possess a good heart, a great sense of humour, a sense of self-irony and was able to distinguish between herself and her royal role.
 She could show her sympathies openly, and this was taken as a sign of her honesty.
 One courtier commented, "I would describe the queen as a 'gentleman'.
 She would never avoid acknowledging her own mistakes".
 Louise is described as a great lover and patriot of her new home country, and was often shocked by Swedish non-patriotic customs.
 She was a supporter of the political system and democracy in the form it had developed in Sweden and stated her opinion to her relatives that no other political system than the Swedish one had created such a happy development for any nation.
 Louise also admired Swedish nature and in particular Swedish women, because of what she considered their natural dignity regardless of class, and remarked that she had never seen a country with less vulgarity than Sweden.

-Louise had several Pomeranian dogs which she would hide about her person when visiting abroad which caused problems when travelling through customs (which she usually did under the pseudonym "Countess of Gripsholm" or "Mrs Olsson").
 After having taken summer vacations with her husband in Italy every year, she always departed before he did to visit England prior to returning to Sweden.
 A popular story told of her alleges that Louise, after almost being hit by a bus in London (because she would often jay-walk), took to carrying a small card with the words, "I am the Queen of Sweden" printed on it, so that people would know who she was in case she was hit by a vehicle.
 In London, she often stayed at the Hyde Park Hotel, often crossing a heavily trafficked street there to shop, which prompted her note.

 In 1963, Louise accompanied her spouse on a state visit to France, where she made a great impression on President Charles de Gaulle.
 At dinner, she said to him: "I must ask you to excuse my ugly French.
 My French is the one spoken in the trenches of 1914."
 De Gaulle later attended her memorial service in Paris, which was the first occasion for a French president to visit the Swedish church there, as well as one of only two occasions de Gaulle visited a memorial service of the kind.
 Louise's last official engagement was the Nobel Prize dinner of 1964, during which no one noticed that she was in fact already ill.

 According to Queen Margrethe II of Denmark it was very difficult for Louise to fill the shoes of her husband's first wife.
 Margrethe and Louise's other step-grandchildren all used the nickname Ist for Louise because when little they could not say Aunt Louise properly.
 Louise responded good-naturedly by signing all her letters to them that way.